I am a person that usually enjoys pursuing peace with everyone. But I typically pursue peace using my voice.

 I am just feeling that we need to be better listeners and try to see the heart of others.
 That might mean saying less.

-A person can’t always hear when there’s noise, (judgement, opinions, anger, strife) but a kind word of encouragement can make a big difference.
+A person can’t always hear when there’s noise, (judgment, opinions, anger, strife) but a kind word of encouragement can make a big difference.

 The heart becomes more open to listen and receive the message.